 Like a lot of people I’ve had a few bikes over the years.
-Like a lot of people I’ve had the same or similar experiences drive this.
+Like a lot of those people I’ve had similar experiences drive this.
 Bikes sold when children came along, bikes sold when marriages started or failed, homes were bought or bodies protested.
 So, my story is not at all unusual.

 Yet lined up side by side you’d note this current and my past Rooneys are clearly not at all the same.
 And you’d be right in one sense.
 This one has a 4 valve “oil cooled” engine, those ones had the two valve “air cooled”.
 This one has a Rooney box frame, those ones had a Rooney improved loop frame.
 But if you step back a moment it is more like comparing year models of the same make and model than it is to comparing different concepts.